Meander: Geometry

 A loop at the apex has an outer or concave bank and an inner or convex bank.
 The meander belt is defined by an average meander width measured from outer bank to outer bank instead of from centerline to centerline.
-If there is a flood plain, it extends beyond the meander belt.
-The meander is then said to be free—it can be found anywhere in the flood plain.
-If there is no flood plain, the meanders are fixed.
+If there is a floodplain, it extends beyond the meander belt.
+The meander is then said to be free—it can be found anywhere in the floodplain.
+If there is no floodplain, the meanders are fixed.

 Various mathematical formulae relate the variables of the meander geometry.
 As it turns out some numerical parameters can be established, which appear in the formulae.
 The waveform depends ultimately on the characteristics of the flow but the parameters are independent of it and apparently are caused by geologic factors.
 In general the meander length is 10–14 times, with an average 11 times, the fullbank channel width and 3 to 5 times, with an average of 4.7 times, the radius of curvature at the apex.
 This radius is 2–3 times the channel width.